ARM-software/arm-trusted-firmware/docs/user-guide.md

 This will build EDK2 for the default settings as used by the FVPs.

-To boot Linux using a VirtioBlock file-system, the command line passed from EDK2 to the Linux kernel must be modified as described in the "Obtaining a File-system" section below.
+To boot Linux using a VirtioBlock file-system, the command line passed from EDK2 to the Linux kernel must be modified as described in the "Obtaining a root file-system" section below.

 If legacy GICv2 locations are used, the EDK2 platform description must be updated.
 This is required as EDK2 does not support probing for the GIC location.
-To do this, build the software as described above with the `ARM_FVP_LEGACY_GICV2_LOCATION` flag.
+To do this, build the software as described above with the `ARM_FVP_LEGACY_GICV2_LOCATION` flag:

     -D ARM_FVP_LEGACY_GICV2_LOCATION=1

+Then `make clean` before rebuilding EDK2.

 The EDK2 binary `FVP_AARCH64_EFI.fd` should be loaded into FVP FLASH0 via model parameters as described in the "Running the Software" section below.